A Great 4 Day Split Itinerary For First Time Visitors

 Even if you don’t take a tour here, it’s great to wander the narrow streets or stroll along the waterfront while enjoying an ice cream.
 It’s an extremely pretty place that could easily be a city break on its own.

 There are tours where you can combine a visit to Trogir along with a snorkelling stop at the Blue Lagoon.
-These tours also combine a visit to the fishing village of Maslinica on the island of Solta.
+This tour also combine a visit the secluded island of Labaduza.
 This is a great option to see a few places in one trip.

 Doing a tour specifically just to Trogir though will give you a real insight into this medieval city.
 Another option is to get a taxi or bus and explore Trogir under your own steam.